the-anna-project/annad/doc/evaluation/guidance.md

 Anna needs to connect neurons to gather knowledge.
 It may happen that there cannot be made all important connections by herself.
 Then there could be the option to tell her what neurons to connect and why.
-Here it is important that this behavior is implemented in a generic way so we don't create exceptions only to support this special case.
-This approach must be part of Anna's [BBs](/doc/concept/clg.md#bb-basic-behavior).
-The interface of such generic behavior model could be seen as `when x then y` action.
+Here it is important that this behaviour is implemented in a generic way so we don't create exceptions only to support this special case.
+This approach must be part of Anna's [BBs](/doc/concept/clg.md#bb-basic-behaviour).
+The interface of such generic behaviour model could be seen as `when x then y` action.